AymanSdk/Movies-Guide_app/README.md

 To run the app locally, you need to obtain an API key from the Movies Database API.
 Follow these steps:

-1. Visit [Movies Database API](https://www.moviesdatabaseapi.com) and sign up for an account.
+1. Visit [OMDb API](https://www.omdbapi.com/) and sign up for an account.

 2. Once you have your API key, create a new file named `config.js` in the root of the project.